 Does Vaseline go bad?

 Vaseline doesn’t really go bad if it is not opened.
 If it has already been opened, then all bets are off.
 It can be exposed when opened to any number of bacteria from your fingers or anything else you might have dipped in it.

-To Summarize where we currently stand: there may or may not be an expiry date, the company says we can use it for 3 years, however, you might have more like 5-10 years based on common sense and by reading other people talk about how long Vaseline lasts.
+So to summarize where we currently stand: there may or may not be an expiry date, the company states we can use it for 3 years, however, if it has not been opened you might have more like 5-10 years based on common sense (and by reading other people talk about how long Vaseline lasts.)